 The researchers linked earlier differences in reading between the twins to later differences in intelligence.
 Reading was associated not only with measures of verbal intelligence (such as vocabulary tests) but also with nonverbal intelligence scores (such as reasoning tests).

-Benefits of reading #5: Readers are better spellers
+5. Readers are better spellers

 Reading and spelling are two sides of the same coin.
 A study has shown that ninth-grade students tend to improve their spelling through reading, even when their attention is not directed toward spelling.
 Another study found the same applies to college students.
 On the other hand, because spelling is most effective at improving the quality of word representation, practicing spelling also boosts reading.